Mbadady/Mbadady/README.md

 # Hello there; welcome 👋🏾

 I am a graduate of Altschoolafrica Software Engineer, track cloud engineering.
 I'm passionate about sharing knowledge, and contributing to Open source projects.
-I am open to internships or junior role in Backend(Java, C#) or cloud Engineering
+I am open to role in Backend(Java, C#) or cloud Engineering

 **Here's a quick summary about me**: